jax-ml/jax/docs/notebooks/explicit-sharding.md

 wherever types need to match.
 For example, the two sides of a `lax.cond` need to have results with matching shardings.
 And the carry of `lax.scan` needs to have the same sharding at the input and the output of the scan body.
-And when you contruct a jaxpr without concrete arguments using `make_jaxpr` you need to provide shardings too.
+And when you construct a jaxpr without concrete arguments using `make_jaxpr` you need to provide shardings too.
 Certain JAX transformations perform type-level operations.
 Automatic differentation constructs a tangent type for each primal type in the original computation (e.g. `TangentOf(float) == float`,